Simple API Integration

 Core Functions:

-- Request routing and load balancing
+- Request routing and therefore cargo balancing

-- Authentication and authorization
+- Authentication and, therefore, authorization

-- Rate limiting and throttling
+- Rate limiting and therefore throttling

 - Request/response transformation

-- Caching and performance optimization
+- Caching and therefore effectivity optimization

 2025 Enhancement Features:

-- AI-powered traffic analysis
+- AI-powered website guest analysis

 - Predictive scaling

-- Real-time security threat detection
+- Real-time security menace detection

 - Multi-cloud failover capabilities